-Several implications arise from the President’s statement.
+Several implications arise from the president’s statement.
 While state and federal criminal justice databases cannot estimate the exact number, the quantitative difference between federal and state convictions involving marijuana is abysmal.
 There are ~6,500 people federally prosecuted and ~40,000 people prosecuted on the state level for marijuana convictions.
 A large majority of marijuana arrests happen at the state level, about 98%.
 The kicker: virtually no prisoners are serving time for simply possessing marijuana on the federal level.
 The government will not clear the records for the small number of people federally convicted of this crime.
-A pardon will be on their legal record, which indicates that the President has forgiven their crimes.
-But their crimes involving marijuana remain on their record.
-This act will restore any lost civil and political rights but leaves the hurdles convicted individuals to face when re-entering the world.
+A pardon will be on their legal record, which indicates that the president has forgiven their crimes, but those exact crimes involving marijuana remain on their record.
+This act will restore any lost civil and political rights, but leaves standing the hurdles convicted individuals face when re-entering the world.

-No prisoners have been released since the announcement, and it will take time for any moves to be made with the rescheduling of marijuana.
+At the time of this article being written, no prisoners have been released since the announcement, and it will take time for any moves to be made with the rescheduling of marijuana.
 We can only hope for an expedited process to start addressing cases where justice has failed its people.
-President Biden’s proclamation is the first step for a paradigm shift of cannabis in the political sector, hopefully reducing and eliminating the severity of sentencing over a plant.
+Overall, President Biden’s proclamation is the first step for a paradigm shift of cannabis in the political sector, hopefully reducing and eliminating the severity of sentencing over a plant.